 Back Mindfulness Meditation Session with Hannah Loveday

-Especially for Women in Tech Festival UK, Hannah Loveday, specialist wellbeing consultant, takes us through a 10 minute mediation mindfulness session.
+Especially for Women in Tech Festival Global, Hannah Loveday, specialist wellbeing consultant, takes us through a 10 minute mediation mindfulness session.
 Watch now and a little more zen!

 Mindfulness at a time of crisis

 I await November 2020 with much optimism, not only will I be speaking at the exciting and innovative Women in Tech festival again, but we will have endured this extraordinarily strange time we are currently faced with!

 I can’t help but feel we are being given a big old rollicking by Mother Earth herself.
 Maybe humans are the Earth’s pandemic and now we have been stopped in our tracks or doorsteps!
 Finally, the Earth gets to take its much-deserved breather from us, with pollution levels dramatically dropping.
 We have made a mess of it and maybe its ‘too little too late’ when it comes to climate change and the lack of responsibility for our environment?
 We take so much for granted, unlimited produce, luxuries, entertainment, our freedom and now we’ve been forced to look beyond ourselves at something much greater, something none of us are immune to but all of us fear.

 However, even though this surreal chapter is undoubtedly horrific for so many, we must try and find our own personal positives.
 Self-isolation could well be the excuse for a Netflix binge and other indulgences or, alternatively, we can be mindful of our choices and use it as an opportunity for self-development, growth and a time to reset.